imi-Mach/smart-copd-patient-monitoring-system/README.md

 This is the repository for the CSE280 Capstone project: Smart COPD Patient Monitoring System.

+There are two portals produced by this code: healthcare provider portal and COPD patient portal.

+Click [here](https://smart-copd-patient.herokuapp.com/) to view the live project.

 ## Installation

 (include details of installation)